Rellikeht/dwm/README.md

 ### Community

-Some of those was modified to fit new version of dwm or others:
+Some of those was modified to fit new version or others:

 - smartborders
 - deck-double